NethakaG/AnimeTracker/README.md

 - 🔍 **Search** for anime titles using the AniList database.
 - 🗓️ **Track** release schedules and episode countdowns.
 - 📊 Filter by status: _Airing_, _Aired_, _Upcoming_, and _All_.
-- 🧠 Local storage-based tracking — no login, no cloud, just your browser remembering stuff.
+- 🧠 Local storage-based tracking, no login, no cloud, just your browser remembering stuff.
 - 🧽 Drag, drop, delete.
 Organize your anime list like a digital Marie Kondo.
-- 📦 Packaged into an `.exe` so it runs like a desktop app — because this ain’t a website.
+- 📦 Packaged into an `.exe` so it runs like a desktop app, because this ain’t a website.
 It's personal.

 ## 🧠 Why did I make this?